frc6995/Robot-2020/src/main/java/frc/designs/DrivebaseS.md

 Constructor:

-For each port specified in the arrays in Constants, create a NomadVictorSPX on that port and add it to its corresponding group.
+For each port specified in the arrays in DriveConstants, create a NomadVictorSPX on that port and add it to its corresponding group.

 arcadeDrive: